-Duty-free shops: So I was complaining earlier about the lack of of the latest technology in the airport.
+Duty-free shops: So I was complaining earlier about the lack of the latest technology in the airport.
 Now I read that the Duty-Free area has it!
-I wish so much to have visited in Duty-Free shops.
+I wish so much to have visited Duty-Free shops.
 But I didn’t, for sure I will next time.
-There is supposed to be A “magic mirror” that allows guests to preview accessories, make-up, sunglasses and so on.
+There is supposed to be A “magic mirror” that allows guests to preview accessories, make-up, sunglasses, and so on.
 Without actually wearing them.
 WOW!
-More about the Duty-Free shopping at Istanbul New Airport, here.
+Read more about the Duty-Free shopping, here.

 Baby care rooms/breastfeeding rooms should also be available.

 There are no buggies/strollers available, so take your own with you.